Model for Success:

 As a pathfinder in making it easier for Americans to register and vote, Oregon became the first state in the union to enact and apply universal “Motor Voter” legislation, where the DMV (Department of Motor Vehicles) automatically registers people as they apply for or renew their driver’s license, and also when they interact with some other state agencies

 Between Jan.
 1, 2016, when the program began, and the Nov.
-8 election, the Oregon motor voter system automatically registered 226,094 voters, boosting the state’s voter rolls by more than ten percent in just 11 months.
-What’s more, the program rolls on.
-In the next five months, through March 2017, the system added another 88,000.
+8 election that year, the Oregon motor voter system automatically registered 226,094 voters, boosting the state’s voter rolls by more than ten percent in just 11 months.

 With time, Atkins predicts, Motor Voter “will become the norm for voter registration in Oregon, allowing us to put a ballot in the hand of nearly every single eligible voter who wants one.”
 Oregon data indicates the system could reach more than 700,000 eligible but still unregistered voters.